lzdrojewski/cat_herder/README.md

 - Represent our team up and out.
 - Help the company with processes and structure so that we have a scalable, effective, and efficient organization.
 - Influence decisions.
-- Set context and expected business outcomes so that everyone can connect the dots on what Jack Henry needs, understand why/what the priorities are, and what needs to get done.
+- Set context and expected business outcomes so that everyone can connect the dots on what the company needs, understand why/what the priorities are, and what needs to get done.
 - Foster and nurture ownership, whereby everyone is a business owner by developing guiding principles to simplify and decentralize decision-making.
 - Help people to develop secondary relationships.
 - Assure we're all delivering business value that meets or exceeds goals.